pwilmart/PAW_pipeline/docs/msconvert_GUI.md

 ![open dialog](../images/msconvert_GUI/07_open-dialog.png)

+Browse to the location where the PAW pipeline scripts are located on your system.
+I created a subfolder called `PAW_pipeline' inside a `python_programs` subfolder located inside of my Box Sync folder.
 Select the `msconvert_GUI.py` script using the file dialog box, then click the `Open` button in the lower right corner.

 ---